ychen-207523/Sentimental-Analyzer-Pro/README.md

 - Vader Analysis Tool

 Although we have used HTML and CSS for the FrontEnd, the users can merge the backend logic with any of the front end frameworks they wish to use such as React, angularJS, etc.

 ---

-<a name="use"></a>
-## Why C.E.L.T.?
-Different types of data sources provide diverse perspectives.
-An all-encompassing tool can provide a more comprehensive understanding of public sentiment.
-In today's world, opinions and sentiments are expressed across various channels, including social media, customer reviews, audio recordings, and news articles.
-A tool that can analyze these diverse data sources offers a more accurate picture of public sentiment.
-Instead of using multiple specialized tools, a single tool that can handle multiple data types is cost-effective and streamlines the analysis process.

----